Dr | Clinical Research Fellow

 Dr Philip Mosley studied at the University of Oxford and obtained a masters degree in physiological sciences and a degree in medicine.
 He was also captain of the university boxing team and was awarded two full ‘Blues’.
 He worked as a junior doctor in Manchester before moving to Australia to complete his specialist training in psychiatry.

 Dr Mosley is a Fellow of the Royal Australian and New Zealand College of Psychiatry (RANZCP) and has completed an advanced certificate in Consultation-Liaison Psychiatry.
 As part of his training he also undertook a 2-year neuropsychiatry fellowship at the Royal Brisbane and Women’s Hospital (RBWH) and the Asia-Pacific Centre for Neuromodulation (APCN) at the University of Queensland.
-Currently, Dr Mosley works as a member of the deep brain stimulation (DBS) team at the APCN and as a clinical research fellow at the QIMR Berghofer Medical Research Institute.
-He runs a private neuropsychiatry practice and also provides a consultation-liaison psychiatry service to the neurology, medical and surgical wards at St Andrew’s War Memorial Hospital in Brisbane.
+Currently, Dr Mosley works as a member of the deep brain stimulation (DBS) team at St Andrew’s War Memorial Hospital, Brisbane, runs a private neuropsychiatry practice and also provides a consultation-liaison psychiatry service to the neurology, medical and surgical wards.
+Dr Mosley’s private practice is focussed on neurodegenerative disease, movement disorders and head injury.

 2020: RANZCP Early Career Psychiatrist Prize